micahwierenga/css-box-model-and-positioning/readme.md

 }
 ```

-There's no physical metaphor for this rule, because it allow your elements to overlap and intersect eachother.
+There's no physical metaphor for this rule, because it allows your elements to overlap and intersect eachother.
 Sadly, real boxes do not work this way!

 ![](https://media.giphy.com/media/NOsfNQGivMFry/giphy.gif)

 #### Fixed Positioning

 An element with fixed position is positioned relative to the browser window.
-It will not move even if the window is scrolled - it's good for headers and footer that you want to remain stationary even as the user scrolls.
+It will not move even if the window is scrolled.
+It's good for headers and footer that you want to remain stationary even as the user scrolls.

 ```css
 #box3 {